Man escapes explosion in ATM raid

 CCTV footage has revealed the moment a man narrowly avoided injury as he tried to blow up a cash machine.

-David Culshaw, 50, and his 51-year-old brother Michael, both of Leigh, Greater Manchester, gas canisters in an attempted to break into the machine on two separate occasions at a Spar store at Risley in Warrington, Cheshire.
+David Culshaw, 50, and his 51-year-old brother Michael, both of Leigh, Greater Manchester, used gas canisters in an attempt to break into the machine on two separate occasions at a Spar store at Risley in Warrington, Cheshire.

 The second failed attempt showed one of the brothers - although it is unclear which one - having to jump back to avoid an explosion.